Mortgage Interest Rates in Ireland Compared

 Mortgage Incentives :

-BOI offer 2% cashback to all new customers (no maximum)
+BOI offer 2% cashback to all new customers and 3% to those with current accounts with them. (no maximum cashback)

 EBS also give 2% cashback to all new mortgage customers.